platisd/moltoduino/README.md

 bool isSteering(int expectedAngle) {
   int pwm = pulseIn(STEERING_PIN, HIGH);
-  // Map the pwm singal to a 0 to 180 scale int measuredAngle = map(pwm, 540, 2390, 0, 180);
+  // Map the pwm signal to a 0 to 180 scale int measuredAngle = map(pwm, 540, 2390, 0, 180);
   // Offset the angle by 90 to get an angle between -90 and 90 measuredAngle -= 90;